dftbplus/recipes/docs/interfaces/ase/fileio/fileio.rst

          3    2    0.00000000000E+00   0.00000000000E+00  -0.78306400000E+00

-Following the necessary imports, the main script defines the path to the DFTB+ executable and the geometry .gen file containing the water cluster shown above.
+Following the necessary imports, the main script defines the path to the DFTB+ executable and the geometry .gen file containing the water molecule shown above.
 The main method then first reads in the geometry.
 Subsequently, a ``DFTB()`` calculator object with options that are crucial for the actual calculation is instantiated.
 Here we perform a self-consistent calculation with